vasikyrg/On-line-estimation-of-unknown-parameters/README.md

 # On line estimation of unknown parameters
 On line estimation of unknown parameters using Lyapunov Method.
-A project during my studies as an ECE.
+"Dynamic Systems Simulation and Modeling"